folder Filed in Domain tips, Domains, News, Tips

 Frank Schilling

 This article takes an in-depth look at the inspiring success stories of entrepreneurs who have made substantial investments in premium domain names.
-These visionary business leaders recognized the immense value of owning a highly memorable and easily recognizable domain name, understanding that it could significantly impact their brand’s growth and online presence.
+These visionary business leaders recognised the immense value of owning a highly memorable and easily recognisable domain name, understanding that it could significantly impact their brand’s growth and online presence.

 Michael Saylor: The Domain Name and Bitcoin Advocate